openhwgroup/cva6/README.md

 cd -
 ```

-These four variables will ensure you use correctly the new gcc compiler you have just installed.
-You will now be able to run the test scripts.
+You will now be able to run the CVA6 test scripts.

 #### Environent setup